Y-ashbhatt/Indux/README.md

 <h1>Contributing to Indux Properties</h1>

-<p>To contributeg to this project follow the steps below to get started.</p>
+<p>To contribute to this project follow the steps below to get started.</p>

 <hr>